natashaU/events_calendar_rails/README.md

-# Events Calendar in React & Node
+# Events Calendar in React & Rails

 Save events to your Monthly Calendar.
-User is able to make a get, post, update & delete request to the database.
+Calendar built using RESTful API architecture in RAILS.
+User is able to make a get, put, post & delete request to API.
 More features coming soon! :neckbeard:

+### App in Ruby Rails:
+This App is a refactored from a previous Node.JS application that I built.
+[Check out the original repo here](https://github.com/natashaU/events_calendar).
+I decided to practice Ruby on Rails and I cloned my original app to use the original frontend I built in React.
+I changed the Remote Repo with  `git remote set-url origin` so that the original repo remains intact.
+I deleted the entire backend in Node.JS and changed the backend to Ruby on Rails — and I built the new backend in rails from scratch.

 ## Heroku Deployment
 Check out the live application here: